 Third, you can use a special dog care chore chart for children that will safely involve your children with caring for the pet, based on their age(s).

-The below chart has some basic dog-related chores you can and should give your child, depending on his/her age.
+The below printable dog care chore chart has some basic dog-related chores you can and should give your child, depending on his/her age.
+Click the chore chart image and enter your email to receive the printable pet chore chart.

-Most of them are largely dependent on the particular kid, his or her abilities, as well as on the level of communication between the two of you.
+Most of the chores listed are largely dependent on the particular kid, his or her abilities, as well as on the level of communication between the two of you.
 This is a good starting dog chore chart for children and gives you a better idea on what is appropriate and what is not.

 1 – 4 years: